Side-Tuning: A Baseline for Network Adaptation via Additive Side Networks: Experiments

 \subsubsection{Final Performance}

-Overall, \sidetuning{} significantly outperforms the substitutive methods while using fewer than half the number of trainable parameters, and is comparable with PNN while remaining remarkably simplier.
-When the other methods use smaller networks, their performance decreases further.
-On iCIFAR, vanilla \sidetuning{} achieves a strong average rank (2.30 of 5, see Table~\ref{fig:rank}) and, just by using the same combining operator (MLP) as PNN, is able to match the performance (see Figure~\ref{fig:lll_quant} right).
-On Taskonomy, \sidetuning{} achieves the best average rank (1.13 of 5, while the next best is 1.88 by PNN, see Table~\ref{fig:rank}).
+Overall, \sidetuning{} significantly outperforms the substitutive methods while using fewer than half the number of trainable parameters.
+It is comparable with additive methods while remaining remarkably simpler.
+On iCIFAR, vanilla \sidetuning{} achieves a strong average rank (2.20 of 6, see Table~\ref{fig:rank}) and, when using the same combining operator (MLP) as PNN, is as good as the best-performing model without the additional lateral connections (see Figure~\ref{fig:lll_quant} right).
+On \itaskonomy{}, vanilla \sidetuning{} achieves the best average rank (1.33 of 6, while the next best is 2.42 by PNN, see Table~\ref{fig:rank}).

-This is a direct result of the fact (shown above) that \sidetuning{} does not suffer from catastrophic forgetting or rigidity.
+This is a direct result of the fact (shown above) that \sidetuning{} does not suffer from catastrophic forgetting or rigidity (intransigence).
 It is not due to the fact that the sidetuning structure is specially designed for these types of image tasks; it is not (we show in Sec.~\ref{sec:universality} that it performs well on other domains).
 In fact, the much larger networks used in EWC and PSP \emph{should} achieve better performance on any single task.
 For example, EWC produces sharper images early on in training, before it has had a chance to accumulate too many constraints (e.g. \emph{reshading} in Figure~\ref{fig:lll_qual}).
-But this factor was outweighed by \emph{side-tuning's} immunity from the effects of catastrophic forgetting and creeping rigidity.
+But this factor was outweighed by \emph{side-tuning's} immunity from the effects of catastrophic forgetting and compunding rigidity.